Discovering Multiagent Learning Algorithms with Large Language Models: Automating Algorithm Discovery for Multiagent Learning via LLMs

 \subsection{Evolving Meta-Strategy Solvers Code}

-For PSRO, we evolve \texttt{TrainMetaStrategySolver} for generating the mixed strategies used during the oracle training phase, and \texttt{EvalMetaStrategySolver} for computing a strategy profile to report metrics such as exploitability.
-The code skeleton we designed is shown in Listing~\ref{lst:solvers}.
-This interface supports the representation of all standard baselines as special cases: for example, standard double oracle algorithm solves for a Nash equilibrium in the $\texttt{get\_meta\_strategy}$ method for both solver classes.
+For PSRO, we evolve python classes \texttt{TrainMetaStrategySolver} for generating the mixed strategies used during the oracle training phase, and \texttt{EvalMetaStrategySolver} for computing a strategy profile over population to report exploitability.
+This interface (Listing~\ref{lst:solvers} in the Appendix) supports the representation of all standard baselines as special cases: for example, standard double oracle algorithm solves for a Nash equilibrium in the $\texttt{get\_meta\_strategy}$ method for both solver classes.
+By exposing the training and evaluation steps as two completely separate, evolvable Python classes, we grant the LLM the maximum degree of freedom to discover dynamic, asymmetric schedules between training and evaluation.